JeremieLitzler/journal/docs/2023/07/late-july-garden-tour-huw-richards/README.md

   - Gardening
 tag:
   - Huw Richards
-  - July
+  - In July
 ---

 ![A garden with many beds and onions drying](/images/2022-12-16-late-july-in-huw-richards-garden.jpg 'Credits: image taken from Huw Richards’s vlog')

 The garden produces a lot around midsummer.
 Let’s look at what Huw has to share.

 Thanks to Huw Richards for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on Huw Richards’s channel.

 <!-- more -->